GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 Why do I receive the message: IER040A INSUFFICIENT WORK UNITS when I attempt to use the MVT Sort/Merge program under MVS 3.8?

-The MVT Sort/Merge utility requires at least three (and may use up to a maximum of 32) intermediate storage datasets.
-Unlike current Sort/Merge utilities (such as DFSORT or Syncsort), the MVT Sort/Merge is unable to dynamically allocate datasets for use as intermediate storage.
+The MVT Sort/Merge utility requires at least three (and may use up to a maximum of 32) intermediate storage data sets.
+Unlike current Sort/Merge utilities (such as DFSORT or Syncsort), the MVT Sort/Merge is unable to dynamically allocate data sets for use as intermediate storage.
 You must supply DD statements for the DD Names SORTWK01, SORTWK02, SORTWK03 ...
 SORTWK32.
 Also the SORTWK?? data sets must reside on 2311/2314 DASD.
-Although some efforts have been reported of using tape datasets with the MVT Sort/Merge under Hercules, it is probably a better idea to utilize DASD for the SORTWK?? data sets.
+Although some efforts have been reported of using tape data sets with the MVT Sort/Merge under Hercules, it is probably a better idea to utilize DASD for the SORTWK?? data sets.
 If the MVT Sort/Merge is called indirectly (as by a COBOL program that includes the SORT verb), you must also supply SORTWK??
 DD cards to the EXEC step.

 ## JES2 Resource Shortage